 If you are interested in becoming a member send an email to: email@example.com

 Y2Y maintains partnerships with a number of internal and external groups.
-Currently, partnerships have been built with the JPA Community Association, Young Connection from the Inter-American Development Bank,the Young Americas Business Trust from the Organization of American States, A Roof for My Country, Play4Development, the United Nations Association and the UN Young Professionals, among others.
-Y2Y also drives a Network of DC Area Youth Organizations, whose members meet periodically to discuss areas of common interest and opportunities for collaboration.
+Currently, partnerships have been built with the JPA Community Association, Young Connection from the Inter-American Development Bank, the Young Americas Business Trust from the Organization of American States, A Roof for My Country, Play4Development, the United Nations Association and the UN Young Professionals, among others.
+Y2Y also drives a Network of DC Area Youth Organizations, whose members meet periodically to discuss areas of common interest and opportunities for collaboration and volunteering opportunities.

 An Advisory Board, consisting of Senior World Bank staff has been formed to provide strategic guidance and feedback.
 The steering group will meet with Advisory Board members twice a year.
 The current Advisory Board members are: